hanjingo/doc/SYSTEM_DESIGN/network.md

 ### Short Polling

-In a short polling client requests data from the server and the server will return the response if it is available and if it is not available then it returns an empty response.
+In a short polling client, it requests data from the server, and the server will return the response if it is available, and if it is not available, then it returns an empty response.
 This process will be repeated at regular intervals.

 ### Long Polling

 In long polling, the client sends a request to the server and if the response is not available then the server will hold the request till the response gets available, after teh availability of the response, the server will send the response back.
-In simple words, the client will always be in the live connection to the server.
+In simple words, the client will always be in a live connection to the server.